vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 10- Lessons learned

 - Classification models can produce stellar local validation results, but they can fail miserably on out of sample x-ray data.
 Real world chest x-rays can come from a variety of sources and vary in quality.
-Keep this in mind when trying to reduce the number of false positives by using a classification plus detection workflow.
+This is important to remember when trying to reduce the number of false positives by using a classification plus detection workflow.

-- Use CHAT-GPT as your consulting radiologist.
+- Use CHAT-GPT as a consulting radiologist.
 It answers medical questions clearly and concidely, in a way that ordinary people can understand.
 CHAT-GPT has passed the medical board exam.
 Try asking a question like: How do radiologists differentiate between TB and Pneumonia?

 - Albumentations can augment images and change their assiciated bounding boxes.
 But take care when using rotations because the augmented bounding boxes are not tight and accurate.